yariksheptykin/php-remote-kata/README.md

 ### 03.12.2021:

 * The main branch is PHP 8.1 now.
+  * The image can be pulled from docker-repository.intern.neusta.de/php/kata:8.1
 * Added [.editorconfig](.editorconfig), mainly to avoid line-ending issues between different operating-systems (All Jetbrains IDEs and VS Code support it out-of-the-box).